ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    @pytest.fixture
    def dishes(telescope_wrapper: TelescopeWrapper):
-       """Create a facade to dishes devices."""
+       """Create a facade to Dish devices."""
        return DishesFacade(telescope_wrapper)

 Other than the fixtures, you may also want to create a fixture for the